 Climate Futures Fellowship

 The Climate Futures Fellowship Program is a year-long paid fellowship in one of the partner offices of the Center – Eastern Mennonite University (Harrisonburg, VA), Goshen College (Goshen, IN), or Mennonite Central Committee (Washington, D.C., or Goshen, IN).
 Recent graduates have the opportunity to send in proposals based on the needs of each partner, with two proposals being selected for a fellowship.
 Fellows can focus on anything from media and communications, to climate research, to the theology of creation, based on the immediate needs of the partner institutions and the Center, and the interests of the fellow.
 The position includes housing, transportation, and a monthly stipend for the year.
 Find more information about the fellowship, including past fellows’ work here.

-The application for the Climate Futures Fellowship is now open!
-Please email Daniel Bellerose (email@example.com) for more information!
+The application for the Climate Futures Fellowship is now closed!
+Please email Daniel Bellerose (firstname.lastname@example.org) for more information!

 Campus Climate Ambassadors

 The Campus Climate Ambassadors program began in the Fall of 2018.
 It brings together students from Mennonite college campuses in the United States, and encourages them in their campus organizing work, offers training, and connection with other students from around the country.
 This year’s cohort started the year by attending a training session at the Dyck Arboretum of the Plains in Hesston, Kansas, where they discussed climate communication, campus organizing, and the best way to connect their campuses together through a common passion for sustainability.
 The program is by recommendation only, so we don’t accept applications for the Ambassadors positions.
 If you would like to know more about the Campus Climate Ambassadors program, or have any questions about their work, email email@example.com.